-- Reporting maintenance concerns in your room/apartment on SchoolDude (before 2:00 pm, if possible) - Reporting broken laundry or vending machines to the Front Desk or RLH office - Taking responsibility for reporting individuals who cause damage on your floor or in your apartment - Using the appeal system if you feel you have been wrongfully billed for damages - Reporting the loss of MCLA IDs and keys promptly, so they can be replaced promptly - Doing your fair share to keep your living area clean (e.g. picking up after yourself), so the cleaning staff can spend their time completing their assigned work - Carefully reading this document and other memos distributed by RLH - And, most importantly, asking questions if you have them!
+- Reporting maintenance concerns in your room/apartment on SchoolDude (before 2:00 pm, if possible) - Reporting broken laundry machines using the QR code on the machine - Taking responsibility for reporting individuals who cause damage on your floor or in your apartment - Using the appeal system if you feel you have been wrongfully billed for damages - Reporting the loss of MCLA IDs and keys promptly, so they can be replaced promptly - Doing your fair share to keep your living area clean (e.g. picking up after yourself), so the cleaning staff can spend their time completing their assigned work - Carefully reading this document and other memos distributed by RLH - And, most importantly, asking questions if you have them!